Master Sergeant Christopher Shieh

 She was a featured viola soloist for Bohuslav Martinu’s Rhapsody Concerto with the Marine Chamber Orchestra in 2011 and Sir William Walton’s Concerto for Viola and Orchestra in 2016.
 In addition, she oversees program and script development for the Marine Band’s Music in the Schools and Music in the High Schools educational programs.

-Watch Staff Sgt.
+Watch Gunnery Sgt.
 Hart perform Stringapalooza!, Ludwig van Beethoven's Grosse Fuge in B-flat, and Wolfgang Amadeus Mozart's Trio in E-flat, Kegelstatt, K. 498.

 Gunnery Sergeant Tam Tran